gregdingle/Parking-Ticket/README.md

 9. Run legacy_gist.sql.in file

+10. Create role 'gingle' with login

-10. Run the requirement.txt file
+11. Run the requirement.txt file

-11. Create a database and configure settings file
+12. Create a database and configure settings file